Audit logs in Azure Active Directory

 You can get the list of all Audit Activities using the Graph API:

-The Target filter allows you to search for a particular target by the starting of the name or user principal name (UPN).
+Target: Allows you to search for the target or recipient of an activity.
+Search by the first few letters of a name or user principal name (UPN).
 The target name and UPN are case-sensitive.

 You can also choose to download the filtered data, up to 250,000 records, by selecting the Download button.
 You can download the logs in either CSV or JSON format.
 The number of records you can download is constrained by the Azure Active Directory report retention policies.